Is hand grind better than grinder weed?

 This is how using a grinder can help to enhance the potency of your weed.

-It is important to note that using a grinder does not always guarantee that your ground up flower will always come out with the right consistency.
-That’s why we wanted to provide you with the basics of what you need to know so you achieve an even consistency that’s right for your needs.
+It is important to note that using a grinder does not always guarantee that your ground-up flower will always come out with the right consistency.
+That’s why we wanted to provide you with the basics of what you need to know so you achieve a consistent that’s right for your needs.

 Does Grinding Your Weed Destroy Trichomes?